Join our list

 Hotstar is already the fastest grown digital content platform not just in India but worldwide, with reportedly over 40 million downloads within just a year of launch and, thanks to a lot of big-ticket events, sports, movies and interesting news-comedy- and movies-driven original programming plus a massive catch-up TV library made more attractive through engaging curating of content.

-Hotstar’s remarkable deliveries on proof of concept and acceptance across consumers and business in just about a year of its launch have helped it get valued by Edelweiss at a massive 10,245 crore INR, making it #3 amongst all the listed media & entertainment companies, behind just Zee Entertainment and Sun TV Network at #1 and 2 respectively, and ahead of far older entities like Dish TV, TV 18 Broadcast, DB Corp, Jagran Prakashan, PVR, ENT Network Ltd, Hathway Cable, SITI Cable, INOX Leisure, Hindustan Media, Eros International, TV Today Network and HT Media.
-(Of course, the entire STAR Network, valued at 91,6050 cr INR, far ahead of the #1 Listed entity Zee Entertainment valued ad 39973.88 crore INR, but that’s another story.
-You can read the full story here)
+Hotstar’s remarkable deliveries on proof of concept and acceptance across consumers and business in just about a year of its launch have helped it get valued by Edelweiss at a massive 10,245 crore INR, making it #3 among all the listed media & entertainment companies, behind just Zee Entertainment and Sun TV Network at #1 and 2 respectively, and ahead of far older entities like Dish TV, TV 18 Broadcast, DB Corp, Jagran Prakashan, PVR, ENT Network Ltd, Hathway Cable, SITI Cable, INOX Leisure, Hindustan Media, Eros International, TV Today Network and HT Media.
+(Of course, the entire STAR Network, valued at 91,6050 cr INR, far ahead of the #1 Listed entity Zee Entertainment valued ad 39973.88 crore INR, but that’s another story.)

 The investment into the associate sponsorship of the world’s most popular ICC Cricket contest underlines the parent’s belief in Hotstar, and also how investment-heavy the Digital Content platform space is to survive, sustain and grow.